Estelope/Parks-Lookup-API/README.md

 ## Note on CORS
 CORS is a W3C standard that allows a server to relax the same-origin policy.
 It is not a security feature, CORS relaxes security.
 It allows a server to explicitly allow some cross-origin requests while rejecting others.
 An API is not safer by allowing CORS.
 For more information or to see how CORS functions, see the Microsoft documentation.
+The attempt at implementing cors is on the second branch to leave the first in good condition.

 ## Known Bugs
 - Please email the host or submit an issue/pull Request.